 “Let me take you home then.”

-Halim hugs me, hands me her glass of wine and leaves.
-After she is gone, I return to the girl but noticing she is drunk, I switch to someone else who ends up in my bed three hours after.
+Halim hugs me, hands me her glass of wine and calls it a night.
+After she is gone, I return to the girl; but noticing she is drunk, I switch to someone else who ends up in my bed three hours later.
 When morning comes, I am awoken by my ringing phone and soft fingers caressing my privates.
 I choose to attend to the phone.